TranswarpCN/TDH-Sample-Code/README.md

 ## Building and Running

 To build the code, you will first need to have installed Maven and Java.
-Then import projects to your favourite IDE.
+Then import projects to your favourite IDE (If you use IntelliJ, every project isn't a IntelliJ Maven project's module, the whole project isn't IntelliJ project either.
+So you need import every project as existing module to your IntelliJ one by one).

 The Transwarp Data Hub Maven repository, you can download [here](http://support.transwarp.cn/t/sdk-maven-tdh-repository/546).